Durant and Cheryl ImbodenDurant & Cheryl Imboden's

-Europe for Cruisers
+Europe for Cruisers logo

-Viking River Cruises
+From: Viking River Cruises review

 photo

-Our fellow passengers on the MS Maribelle were largely middle-aged and older, with a small number in their 30s and 40s.
+Our fellow passengers on the MS Maribelle were primarily middle-aged and older, with a small number in their 30s and 40s.
 Two or three were in their 20s or younger.
 My 17-year-old son got a lot of attention from the older passengers, who seemed to enjoy the novelty of having a young person on board.

 The passengers were mostly from the United States and Canada, with a couple of British ladies to add variety.
 Married couples predominated, but there were at least two mother-daughter pairs, and we made the acquaintance of four women from New York who were traveling together.
 (We especially enjoyed the time we spent with Gaylen Lewis, a retired history professor from Bakersfield College, and his lovely and articulate wife Susan.)